 Joomla!
-Community Magazine Stats for 2016 provide food for thought
+Community Magazine Stats provide food for thought

 The stats were compiled using Google Analytics and shed some light on the nature and behaviour of the magazine's readership.